Omega596/HMCL-PE-User-Manual/time-to-play/game-crashed/asking-for-help.md

 ![](../../.gitbook/assets/Screenshot\_2022-08-16-15-14-24-89\_d17cc25ab2657fb.jpg)

 {% hint style="info" %}
-Version isolation is great feature, it allows you to install multiple minecraft versions in one .minecraft folder and they don't affect each other, which solves a lot of unnecessary troubles.
+Version isolation is great feature, it allows you to install multiple minecraft versions in one minecraft folder and they don't affect each other, which solves a lot of unnecessary troubles.
 {% endhint %}

 ### 4.The destination folder where you will drag the Modpack files is here